February 10-15, 2021

-Watch #ShakespearesShitstorm from the comfort of your home as part of the 2020 New York City Horror Film Festival!
-Once you purchase tickets, you'll have 72 hours to start watching and 48 hours access to the film after that!
+Watch #ShakespearesShitstorm from the comfort of your home as part of the 2021 Boston Sci-Fi Film Festival!
 Purchase tickets by clicking here!

 “The film has plenty of practical effects for classic horror fans and fans of Troma alike.
 We get some great blood and gore effects along with so many amazing looking puppets that, once again, brand the Troma humor.
 The make-up effects look great and are in the running for best of the year.
 Overall, #Shakespeare’s Shitstorm is like no other.
 The film is everything a Troma fan could ask for.
 Lloyd once again shows why Troma has a dedicated following and #Shakespeare’s Shitstorm is the best film of 2020.
 DO NOT SLEEP ON THIS FILM.
 Every second is entertaining.”